Cracking Vitamin D: Answers For You! - Page 85

 Vitamin D serum should be used when the levels of Vitamin D in the body are low and supplementation is needed.
 You should discuss this with your doctor to determine if you need to take a Vitamin D supplement.

-The recommended daily intake of Vitamin D3 is 400-800 IU for adults.
-However, some people may need more, so it's important to talk to your doctor to determine the best dosage for you.
+The recommended daily intake (RDI) for Vitamin D is 600 IU for adults and 400 IU for those over 70.
+However, some people may need more vitamin D, so it is best to speak to a doctor or nutritionist to determine the right amount for you.

 Key facts about Vitamin D